fusionpm/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-s3_ld.md

 ## Replication

-Follow the steps below to demonstrate live replication of HCFS data from the HDP Sandbox to the AWS S3 bucket.
+Follow the steps below to demonstrate live replication of HCFS data from the HDP Sandbox to your AWS S3 bucket.

 ### Create replication rule